Module Code

 41 weeks

-This module runs through the two semesters of 3rd Year and provides students with the opportunity to review and practice amalgam and tooth-coloured restorations; learn about and become competent at completing endodontic treatments of single and multi-rooted teeth.
-Learn about, and carry out tests on, materials commonly used in restorative dentistry.
-Students have the opportunity to treat patients on the Conservation Clinic and learn how to do this in a professional manner, employing correct measures for cross-infection control.
-Students have the opportunity to maintain and improve their knowledge and practical skills with regard to taking radiographs.
+This module runs through the two semesters of 3rd Year and provides students with the opportunity to: review and practice direct restorations; learn about and become competent at completing endodontic treatments on single and multi-rooted teeth; learn about, and develop clinical skills in handling materials commonly used in restorative dentistry; assess and treat patients in the Restorative Clinic under supervision; develop professionalism; learn and employ and employ appropriate measures for cross-infection control; maintain and develop their knowledge and practical skills in dental radiography.

 On completion of this module, the student should be able to: